-- 1. To set procedures for UG and PG students' research through funded projects or collaborative research with faculty. - 2.
-To set procedures and guidelines for anti-plagiarism check and uploading of research work to UGC designated portals - 3.
-To set procedures and guidelines for the management of faculty research (with external or internal funding), publications, other intellectual properties, consultancy, etc.
+- 2. To set procedures and guidelines for anti-plagiarism check and uploading of research work to UGC designated portals - 3.
+To set procedures and guidelines for the management of faculty research (with external or internal funding), publications, other intellectual properties, consultancy, etc. - 4.
+To set procedures for UG and PG students' research through funded projects or collaborative research with faculty. - 5.
+Guidelines for award of advanced research degrees like D.Sc., D. Lit., LLD, etc.